 The stain was mostly gone, but I was feeling kind of lazy and thought – there must be a better way!
 (Maybe a magical carpet cleaning method that didn’t involve so much work).

-I also mentioned at the start of May that I had been reading Extraordinary Uses for Everyday Things by Reader’s Digest, which was a book I had sitting around on the shelf for a while.
-In it, there were multiple ways to clean carpet stains, so I picked all the ones with ingredients I had on hand (which was most of them) and performed a little experiment.
+All of the stain remover ideas came from Extraordinary Uses for Everyday Things by Reader’s Digest.
+There were multiple ways to clean carpet stains, so I picked all the ones with ingredients I had on hand (which was most of them) and performed a little experiment.

 Here is one of those inherited stains, and I’m going to say it was another pink/reddish liquid spill (there is a much bigger pile at the end, just out of the photo) and I knew this would be the perfect candidate to test the other DIY methods.

-Windex: Now, the book says you’re supposed to use clear ammonia.
+Windex: The book says you’re supposed to use clear ammonia.
 I don’t have any of that, so Windex was my next closest option.
 Spoiler, it didn’t really work.

-Beer: The book does say that beer works great for removing coffee or tea stains.
+Beer: The book says that beer works great for removing coffee or tea stains.
 The beer I chose was medium/dark and I was scared that it would leave a bigger stain than what I started with!
 This method also didn’t work too well.